Philippine television drama

-Philippine television drama, also known as teleserye is a form of melodramatic, serialized, televised fiction in the Philippines.
+Philippine television drama, also known as teleserye, is a form of melodramatic, serialized, televised fiction in the Philippines.
 Teleserye is derived from two Filipino words: "tele", short for "telebisyón" (television), and "serye" (series).

 Teleseryes share characteristics with and have roots similar to soap operas and telenovelas.
 They have evolved into a genre with unique characteristics, however, and often reflect Filipino social reality.
 Teleseryes are aired in the afternoon and prime time, five days a week.
 Their audience crosses age and gender lines, and they have the highest advertising rates in the Philippine television industry.
 Series last from three months to a year or longer, depending on ratings.

 Philippine TV dramas also include serials and anthologies, usually shown weekly.
 These dramas have a finite number of episodes and usually last one season, again depending on ratings.

 History

 1940s-1980s

-Soap operas in the Philippines began with Gulong ng Palad (Wheel of Fortune) on radio in 1949, and the genre expanded into television during the early 1960s.
-The first Philippine TV soap opera was Hiwaga sa Bahay na Bato (Mystery at the Stone House) in 1963, produced by ABS-CBN.
-Larawan ng Pag-ibig (Picture of Love), Prinsipe Amante (Prince Amante), and a number of others followed.
+Soap operas in the Philippines began with Gulong ng Palad (Wheel of Fortune) on radio in 1949 on DZRH.
+When television began in the Philippines in 1953, teletheater plays were the first drama shows to be broadcast, but soon soap operas began to be broadcast on the young medium.
+The first true Philippine TV soap opera was Hiwaga sa Bahay na Bato (Mystery at the Stone House) in 1963, produced by ABS-CBN.
+Larawan ng Pag-ibig (Picture of Love), Prinsipe Amante (Prince Amante), Mga Bayani sa Kalawakan (Heroes in Space) and a number of others followed, not only by ABS-CBN, but also by other channels that came after.
+ABS-CBN's Mallerva, debuting 1970, was among the first ever midday dramas ever to be produced and aired, and one of the first to be videotaped in color.

 Gulong ng Palad, co-written by Loida Virina, was the longest-running radio serial and ran until the mid-1980s.
-Its TV version starred Marianne Dela Riva and Ronald Corveau and introduced young actors, including Romnick Sarmenta.
+Its TV version - produced by BBC-2, starred Marianne Dela Riva and Ronald Corveau and introduced young actors, including Romnick Sarmenta.
 Veteran actress Caridad Sanchez enhanced the series' popularity.

-During the 1972–1986 martial-law period, the government closed several networks (including ABS-CBN), leaving RPN and GMA the Philippine's only two commercial television networks.
-The lack of a diverse media base aided the emergence of nationwide satellite broadcasting, and competition between the two networks spurred afternoon and prime-time sitcoms and serials.
-Philippine TV schedules resembled those in the U.S., with networks scheduling shows in daily time blocks instead of separate weekday and weekend programming.
+During the 1972–1986 martial-law period, the government closed several networks (including ABS-CBN), leaving, alongside BBC, RPN and GMA the Philippine's only three commercial television networks and the three that dominated local TV dramas.
+The lack of a diverse media base aided the emergence of nationwide satellite broadcasting, and competition between RPN and GMA, as well as the fact that the Intercontinental Broadcasting Corporation network had given up on TV drama production after the end of 1973-75's Dahong Ginto, its first original TV drama post-1972, spurred afternoon and prime-time sitcoms and serials.
+Philippine TV schedules resembled those in the U.S., with networks scheduling shows in daily time blocks instead of separate weekday and weekend programming, with US imports dominating after the evening news.
+But there was room for local drama to flourish.